whitneyburton/portfolios/students/1711-back/luke-chambers/20180419-luke-chambers-m3.md

 ## C. **Gear Ups**

 > [Link To Gear Up]()
-\<3-4 sentences summarizing your takeaways, including things you're continuing to think about, things you learned, things you're doing differently for each gear up>
 I really enjoyed the Group Think gear up.
 There is always a lot of discussion that is generated in the mod2/3 gear ups.
 I also enjoyed the Tech in Health Mod4 gear up.
 I was able to learn quite a bit about some of the emerging technologies and talk about the ethics of tech in medicine.

 ## D: Community Participation